Django Rest Framework

 object to users of the view that provides an abstraction away from the original

 content type.
-Users return rest_framework.Response
+Users return rest_framework.Responses, these use a Renderer

-which is then finally returned to the client.
+to generate rendered_content which is then finally returned to the client.

-is implemented as a subclass of django.View
+APIView is implemented as a subclass of django.View, it overrides the

-method to insert all of its behavior:
+dispatch method to insert all of its behavior:

 - version management